 - UC Master's Scholarships - Closing dates are 15 May and 15 October every year ($12,000 a year)

 Contact the Scholarships Office for help with scholarship applications.

 Doctoral Study in Speech-Language Pathology or Audiology

 The main aim of the PhD programme is to provide students with the skills to conduct independent research at the highest level.
 The degree of Doctor of Philosophy comprises an advanced course of study and research, the results of which are presented in a thesis.
 The thesis is a systematic exposition of a piece of independent research carried out over the period of enrolment.
 It makes an original contribution to knowledge or understanding in the field of study and meets recognised international standards for such work.

-The Department of Communication Disorders provides excellent facilities and resources for PhD students.
+The School of Psychology, Speech and Hearing provides excellent facilities and resources for PhD students.
 These include research facilities in specific areas, library resources, office space and computer facilities.
 Our PhD students also receive excellent support from academic supervisors both within and, in some cases, outside the University of Canterbury who are leaders in their fields.

-Professor Maggie-Lee Huckabee and Dr Rebecca Kelly are responsible for oversight of the PhD programmes in the speech-language sciences and audiology/hearing science respectively.
+Phoebe Macrae and Mike Maslin are responsible for oversight of the PhD programmes in the speech-language sciences and audiology/hearing science respectively.
 They are happy to answer general enquiries about the application or the programme and can help you identify a suitable research supervisor who will guide you through the development of your preliminary research proposal.